arashnm80/arashnm80.github.io/quotes.md

 > The only way of getting somewhere is to leave something behind.

+> Do it if it's the biggest thing I can do.

 > My choice is not what I'm thinking, saying or writing but what I'm actually doing right now.

 > If I don't know what I want, I can't judge myself for not achieving it.